IamArav2012/Hybrid-ViT-CNN-Cifar100/README.md

 ## Acknowledgments
 This model was written using the CIFAR-100 dataset.
 Guidance and code structuring ideas were facilitated by [OpenAI's ChatGPT](https://chatgpt.com/). _For educational and research purposes only._

+## Feedback / Contributions
-### Feedback or suggestions?
+Feedback or suggestions?
 Feel free to open an issue or discussion.
-Any collaboration is greatly encouraged.⭐ This repo If you found it helpful!
+Any collaboration is greatly encouraged. **⭐ This repo If you found it helpful!**